mikedisbrow/theflats-theme/README.md

 I had thought about making a separate theme for Markdown & Markdown GFM, but instead just took the language from the [Markdown Editing](https://packagecontrol.io/packages/MarkdownEditing) package and defined everything in one `.tmTheme`.

 ##### Others
-*I've also included the following color schemes, with a couple of small changes to carets, bracket highlighter, gitgutter, etc.*
+*I've also included the following color schemes, with a couple of small changes to background color, caret, bracket highlighter, gitgutter, etc.*

 *  Predawn
 *  Predawn Markdown